 The womb is moving further out of the pelvic area during this week, and your waist will shrink as the uterus continues to move into the abdomen.

 Although this is the 18th week of pregnancy, it may not be exactly 18 weeks since you conceived.
-Most people do not not exactly when conception took place, so we count from "day 1," which is the first day of your last menstruation.
+Most people do not exactly know when conception took place, so they count from "day 1," which is the first day of your final period before pregnancy.

-This MNT Knowledge Center feature is part of a series of articles on pregnancy.
+This feature is part of a series of articles on pregnancy.
 It provides a summary of each stage of pregnancy, what to expect, and insights into how your baby is developing.

 Take a look at the other articles in the series: